mjn33/ron-objmask-workaround/README.md

 to work.
 This will output the fixed balance file to standard output, where it can be redirected to a file.

+Otherwise, if the tool is run with no parameters a file dialog will be presented.

 ## License

 Copyright (c) 2020 Matthew J. Nicholls